 There Is A Fifth Dimension Beyond That Which Is Known To Man

 I tried all sorts of medications and racked up many more hours on my psych ward frequent flyer miles, often in the acute or chronic ward with dissociations.
-Diagnoses covering everything from atypical psychosis, borderline personality, obsessive-compulsive, to body dysmorphic tripped me up repeatedly.
+Diagnoses covering everything from atypical psychosis, borderline personality disorder, obsessive-compulsive, to body dysmorphic disorder tripped me up repeatedly.
 Zyprexa, Lithium, Prozac, Lamictal, Ativan, Risperdal, Abilify, Klonopin, and so on were all medications that floated through the ether.

 None of this was beautiful.